ibrahimsaleem/EncoderThinking/README.md

-# AutoencoderThinkingMCP
+# EncoderThinkingMCP

-An advanced Model Context Protocol (MCP) server designed to help LLMs think like machine learning engineers and guide step-by-step autoencoder development.
+An advanced Model Context Protocol (MCP) server designed to help LLMs think like machine learning engineers and guide step-by-step encoder-decoder development.

-**AutoencoderThinkingMCP** is an adaptation of the PentestThinkingMCP architecture, repurposed for machine learning workflows.
+**EncoderThinkingMCP** is an adaptation of the PentestThinkingMCP architecture, repurposed for machine learning workflows.
 It provides:
 - Automated ML training path planning using Beam Search and Monte Carlo Tree Search (MCTS)
-- Step-by-step reasoning for autoencoder development and training
+- Step-by-step reasoning for encoder-decoder development and training
 - Training step scoring and prioritization
 - Tool recommendations for each step (e.g., PyTorch, TensorFlow, scikit-learn)
 - Framework-specific code generation and prompts